-An Experienced Florida DUI Attorney Is A Phone Call Away
+Florida DUI Defense Help Is A Phone Call Away

 One of the most common questions we are asked is: “What is going to happen to me?”
 At The Denson Firm, we want you to be well-informed when making decisions regarding your defense.
-While we understand you may be relying on our advice based upon extensive experience, we want you to understand the penalties and obstacles you will be facing if convicted of drunk driving (DUI) in Florida.
+We understand you are be relying on our advice based upon extensive experience, and we want you to understand all of your options, why we make a particular recommendation, and the pluses and minuses of the decision made.

-Below we have provided you with the Florida statutes outlining the penalties for a DUI conviction.
-As you can see, they are lengthy and encompass everything from fines, to prison time, to losing your driving privileges.
+Below are the Florida statutes outlining the penalties for a DUI conviction.
+As you can see, the statutes are lengthy and encompass everything from fines, to jail time, to losing your driving privileges.
 Two important things to note up front are, there are a range of outcomes in DUI sentencing, and there are ways to manage and minimize the process.

 We understand most individuals want to know what the potential consequences are for a drunk driving (DUI-DWI) conviction.
-Because of the wide variety of situations Florida DUI laws are fairly complex, and different factors can impact the severity of your potential consequences, including your blood alcohol content (BAC), who was in the car with you (e.g., a minor), and your past history of drinking and driving, as well as factors such as was there an accident, was anyone hurt or killed, etc.
+Because of the wide variety of situations Florida DUI laws are fairly complex.
+Different factors can impact the severity of your potential consequences, including your blood alcohol content (BAC), who was in the car with you (e.g., a minor), and your past history of drinking and driving, as well as factors such as was there an accident, was anyone hurt or killed, etc.

 In case of an emergency after normal hours, please leave a message for St. Petersburg Criminal Defense Attorney, Bruce Denson.
 Your message will be immediately forwarded to his cell phone and responded to as quickly as possible.